Novels of Crisis, Hope, and Faith

 Weapons of Remorse (2019)

 Hank Phillips, an ex-Marine, suffers from nightmares over his war record and his job with America’s most powerful gun rights organization.
-One night, a confrontation with police officer LaRonda Cage brings disaster upon Hank, his family, his employer and LaRonda.
-Events snowball until they threaten to engulf the Second Amendment itself.
+One night, a confrontation with police officer LaRonda Cage brings disaster upon Hank's family, his employer and LaRonda.
+Events snowball until they threaten to engulf the Second Amendment.

 Blog